Monday, 18 August 2014

 "Calm down, Zeke," Mili said.
 "Losing your head is not going to help us solve our problem."

-Masha couldn't help but be comforted with the way Mildred said "our problem".
+Masha couldn't help but be comforted by the way Mildred said 'our problem'.
 She had been scared they would never speak to her again.
 But trust the two of them; they had something much worse cooking up for her.

 "Masha, do you realize what could have happened?
 You cut a guy’s privates off!
 How could you even do that?"